 Enrolment at Karaka School is governed by an enrolment scheme.
 Details of school zone and enrolment policy priorities are available from the school office, or on the website: www.karaka.school.nz.

-School visits, or any questions you may have, are welcome.
+School visits for in zone students are welcomed.
 If you would like to view the school before enrolling please contact us to arrange a time.
-You can reach us by phone 09 2948166 or email us on admin@karaka.school.nz.
+You can reach us by phone 09 2948166 or email us on [email protected].

-If have decided you would like to enrol (in zone or out of zone), please complete the enrolment form online and submit to Karaka School with all of the necessary documentation required.
+If you have decided you would like to enrol (in zone), please complete the enrolment form online and submit to Karaka School with all of the necessary documentation required.

 Out of Zone Enrolments

-Each year the Board of Trustees will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
-The Board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
+Each year the Board will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
+The Board will publish this information in our newsletter and on our Website.
 The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

 Applications for out of zone enrolment will now be processed in the following order of priority: